BLOG

 Source: nike.com

-Use some kind of social proof
+Use some social proof

 Social proof is a great way to tell your visitors what they can expect from you.
 From testimonials and reviews to displaying the logos of the brands you work with, you can figure out a way to add some social proof to your homepage.

 Keep your social proof real – don’t make it sound too polished or too glowing.
-You want it to be honest and truthful, and inspire trust in your visitors.
+You want it to be honest and truthful and inspire trust in your visitors.

 Source: mannequinmall.com